alexeyinkin/twilio-client/README.md

 ## Credit

+- The layout was provided as a raster image by the company requesting the task be done.
+Frontend and the screenshot are a custom work of mine.
-A public domain logo placeholder was obtained at https://publicdomainvectors.org/en/free-clipart/Daisy-vector-border/1462.html
+- The public domain logo placeholder was obtained at https://publicdomainvectors.org/en/free-clipart/Daisy-vector-border/1462.html